 About Champion Schools

 The U Got Brains Champion Schools Program is an opportunity for students and staff of New Jersey high schools to develop campaigns to address teen driving safety.
 Each school develops its own project based on a topic pertaining to teen driving safety.
-Participating schools receive a cash stipend and technical support to assist with their campaigns; and advisors receive professional development hours.
+The top three winning schools will each receive $10,000 for their school courtesy of NJM Insurance Group.
+Participating schools receive a cash stipend and technical support to assist with their campaigns, and advisors receive professional development hours.
+New for this year: Due to COVID and the uncertainty of school schedules, this year’s program will challenge teams of students to create social media campaigns and virtual presentations or gatherings that can be shared within their schools and communities and across social media platforms.
+This year we will celebrate the good works of the schools and announce the winners at a Virtual Awards Showcase.

 How It Works